-The college takes fire safety seriously and has established fire safety programs for students living in on-campus residence halls.
+CSI takes fire safety seriously and has established fire safety programs for students living in oncampus residence halls.

 Eagle Hall Dormitory has a fire alarm system consisting of smoke detectors and pull stations located strategically throughout the facility.
 A third-party alarm-monitoring firm monitors the system.
-When an alarm is generated, the alarm monitoring company contacts the fire department and the CSI Public Safety Department.
+When an alarm is generated, the alarm monitoring company contacts the Fire Department and CSI's Campus Safety Department.
 Seventeen fire extinguishers are located throughout the building.